mrflip/big_data_for_chimps-code/README.md

 * Running `rake docker:pull` marches through the list fairly quickly, reporting in a bored tone that it already has everything.
 * On the docker host, `ls -l /var/lib/docker/hosts` shows a file of zero size.
 * Running `decking` (with no args) reports '`Version: 0.2.1-bd4c`'
-* Running `docker ps -a` shows no containers running.
+* Running `rake docker:ps` shows no containers running.

 Alright!
 Now the fun starts.